nbehrnd/bader_article/pandoc_md.md

 bound procedure.
 However, this default behaviour can be modified by the programmer

-- either declaring the binding with a `PASS` attribute that references the specific (and of course appropriately declared) procedure argument the object of the bound type should be passed to,
+- either declaring the binding with a `pass` attribute that references the specific (and of course appropriately declared) procedure argument the object of the bound type should be passed to,
-- or declaring the binding with a `NOPASS` attribute, in which case the object is not (implicitly) passed to the procedure at all in a TBP invocation.
+- or declaring the binding with a `nopass` attribute, in which case the object is not (implicitly) passed to the procedure at all in a TBP invocation.